 The short answer is the contents of the OMFI byte of each of these OPU4 frames.

-Whenever the OMFI byte (within a given OPU4 frame) is set to “0x00”, then we can state that this particular OPU4 Frame is the first frame in the 80 frame Superframe.
+Whenever the OMFI byte (within a given OPU4 frame) is set to “0x00”, we can state that this particular OPU4 Frame is the first frame in the 80-frame Superframe.

-Hence, we can designate this frame as being OPU4 Frame # 1.
+Hence, we can designate this frame as OPU4 Frame # 1.

-Likewise, whenever the OMFI byte (within a given OPU4 frame) is set to “0x01”, then we can state that this particular OPU4 frame is the second frame in the 80 frame Superframe.
+Likewise, whenever the OMFI byte (within a given OPU4 frame) is set to “0x01”, we can state that this particular OPU4 frame is the second frame in the 80-frame Superframe.

-Thus, we can designate this frame as being OPU4 Frame # 2, and so on.
+Thus, we can designate this frame as OPU4 Frame # 2, and so on.

-Therefore, if the Sink PTE (at the remote end) receives an OPU4 frame, in which OMFI byte is set to “0x00”, then we know the following things about the overhead data within that frame.
-We know that the data (within the JC1 through JC6 bytes) will contain the GMP parameter data that we obtained when the Source PTE mapped ODU0 # 1 into its ODTU4.1 frame/signal.
+Therefore, if the Sink PTE (at the remote end) receives an OPU4 frame, in which the OMFI byte is set to “0x00”, then we know the following things about the overhead data within that frame.
+We understand that the data (within the JC1 through JC6 bytes) will contain the GMP parameter data we obtained when the Source PTE mapped ODU0 # 1 into its ODTU4.1 frame/signal.

-Likewise, if the Sink PTE receives an OPU4 frame, in which the OMFI byte is set to “0x01”, then we know the following about the overhead data within this frame.
-We know that the data (within the JC1 through JC6 bytes) will contain the GMP parameter data that we obtained when the Source PTE mapped ODU0 # 2 into its ODTU4.1 frame/signal.
+Likewise, if the Sink PTE receives an OPU4 frame, in which the OMFI byte is set to “0x01”, we know the following about the overhead data within this frame.
+We understand that the data (within the JC1 through JC6 bytes) will contain the GMP parameter data we obtained when the Source PTE mapped ODU0 # 2 into its ODTU4.1 frame/signal.